umihico/pythonista-chromeless/README.md

 AWS lambda & selenium & python is powerful solution.
 Let's access this benefit easily!

 + Don't create lambda every time.
-Just install this one.
+Just create this once.
 + Write the method and send it through API.
 + Selenium dynamically execute your script.